MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/How-to--Publish-a-Web-Service.md

 6. In the **Service Name** field, assign a name to the web service.
 For example, if you expose the customer card as a web service, enter **Customers**.

-    -    **Codeunit** and **Page** are valid types for SOAP web services. **Page** and **Query** are valid types for OData web services.
-    - If the database contains multiple companies, you can choose an object ID that is specific to one of the companies.
+    > [!NOTE]
-    - The service name is visible to consumers of your web service and is the basis for identifying and distinguishing web services, so you should make the name meaningful.
-    - If you are setting up integration with Microsoft Outlook using codeunit 5313, then you must use **DynamicsNAVsynchOutlook** as the service name.
+    >  The service name is visible to consumers of your web service and is the basis for identifying and distinguishing web services, so you should make the name meaningful.
+If you are setting up integration with Microsoft Outlook using codeunit 5313, then you must use **DynamicsNAVsynchOutlook** as the service name.

 7. Select the check box in the **Published** column.